mgomezpaz/ABLA/README.md

-ABLA (Automated Bioimage Label Analyzer)
+ABLA (Automated Baacterial Labeling Annotations)
 =======================================

 ABLA is a powerful, GPU-accelerated tool for automated membrane segmentation in biological images.
 Built on Facebook's SAM2 architecture, it streamlines the analysis of complex biological structures by combining state-of-the-art AI with an intuitive interface.
 Perfect for researchers and labs processing large datasets, ABLA reduces analysis time from hours to minutes while maintaining high accuracy and reproducibility.